erichester76/netbox-virtualization-plus/README.md

    ```

 ## Usage
-After installation, the plugin’s models will appear under Plugins → Virtualization+ in the NetBox UI.
+After installation, the plugin’s models will appear under Virtualization+ in the NetBox UI.

 ## Contributing
 - Pull requests are welcome.